 Countries You Can Go With Erasmus +

-Belgium, Bulgaria, Czech Republic (Czech Republic), Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Austria, Poland, Portugal , Romania, Slovenia, Slovakia, Finland, Sweden, Great Britain, Macedonia, Iceland, Liechtenstein, Norway, Serbia, Turkey, Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia and Russia.
+Belgium, Bulgaria, Czech Republic (Czech Republic), Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Austria, Poland, Portugal , Romania, Slovenia, Slovakia, Finland, Sweden, Great Britain, Macedonia, Iceland, Liechtenstein, Norway, Serbia, Turkey, Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, and Russia.

 There are many countries working in partnership with Erasmus +, such as non-EU Balkan countries and some Middle Eastern countries.
 The Erasmus program is also open to students from other non-EU countries in places such as Latin America and Asia.

-As Erasmus + is organized through your university, you need to find out which European countries you want to study abroad has exchange agreements with.
+As Erasmus + is organized through your university, you need to find out which European countries you want to study abroad have exchange agreements with.
 If you cannot find any information, contact your university’s Erasmus + coordinator.

 Is Erasmus + Paid ?